afinner/BruteForce-v-AI/README.md

      - Brute Force vs. Random Move Engine
      - AI vs. AI
    - Analyze the initial cost, and the cost of each iteration for different scenarios.
+4. Project Report Book:
+   - I've also included my project report book from the competition [here]()
 # Code Structure
 The source files are organized within the ``src`` folder, which contains two files:
 1. ``tictactoe.py`` (which can be called to run the game)